mayuri0192/mayuri0192.github.io/_posts/2023-08-24-Unveiling_Two-Class_Classification_Algorithms.md

 **Ensemble Method**s: Bagging and boosting ensemble methods (like AdaBoost) combine multiple models to improve generalization and reduce overfitting by focusing on correctly classifying difficult instances.

 ## Feature Importance:

-**Few Features**: In simpler models, it's easier to identify which features have a significant impact on fraud detection.
-Interpretability is higher when fewer features are present.
-**Many Features**: In more complex models with many features, identifying which ones are truly important becomes challenging.
-Feature selection or extraction techniques might be needed to manage this complexity.

 **Decision Trees and Random Forests**: Decision trees and random forests provide a natural way to assess feature importance.
 Features that split data into pure classes (resulting in pure nodes) are considered more important.
 Random forests aggregate feature importance from multiple trees, offering a robust measure of feature relevance.